We don't just talk cars ... we teach how to buy them.

 Standard features on the base Cooper include leatherette upholstery (cloth was a no-cost option), power windows, power mirrors, power doorlocks, air-conditioning (with micron filtration), a centrally mounted speedometer, 15-inch wheels, a tilt steering wheel and a 6-speaker audio system prewired for a CD changer.
 The Cooper S went on to add 16-inch wheels, run-flat performance tires, a leather-wrapped steering wheel and seat-height adjustment (all these features can be found on base models as options).
 In addition, a power top was standard on the convertible.

-The current generation made its debut for the 2007 model year.
+The second-generation Mini made its debut for the 2007 model year and was produced through 2013.
 While this model was little changed to the eye, there were significant mechanical updates and many of the Cooper's negatives were markedly improved.
 Most notably, the quality of the ride was upgraded, the build quality was improved, new engines boosted both refinement and gas mileage performance and its low-speed steering effort was lightened.

 Under the hood of the base Cooper hatchback is a 1.6-liter inline four-cylinder that outputs 18 horsepower, while the base convertible came with a different 115-horsepower 1.6-liter engine.
 The base model can be found with either the standard 6-speed manual transmission or the optional 6-speed automatic.
 The base convertible can be found with either its standard 5-speed manual or the optional continuously variable automatic transmission (CVT).